Funmi/funmi-cli/docs/build.md

 Type: `string` `Array` `Object`

-It's the first argument of `fadmin build` command, eg: `fadmin build entry.js`.
+It's the first argument of `funmi build` command, eg: `funmi build entry.js`.
 You can set it here to omit it in CLI arguments.

 The single-component mode (`--mount`) will not work if you set `entry` to an `Array` or `Object`.